-Research has shown that non-designers are aware of the personality of a typeface even when they don’t consciously think about it.
+Research demonstrates that non-designers are aware of the personality of a typeface even when they don’t consciously think about it.
 In one study, participants consistently matched a typeface with an adjective, such as cheap, cold, confident, dignified, playful and professional.
 (See: The Personality of Type for more on this).

 Your first consideration, therefore, is what personality do you want your typeface to express?
 As with selecting any visual theme, your choice should be consistent with the content, tone and characteristics of the audience.
 You can also go with a neutral type of font, that doesn’t have much personality at all.
 Start to examine typefaces more closely and see what each one expresses.
 See below.

-Many experts suggest that it’s best to use one well-respected typeface that has a full character set and an array of styles, such as Roman (regular), Bold and Italic.
+Many experts suggest that it’s best to use one well-respected typeface that has a full character set and an array of styles.
+For example, Gills Sans has , such as Roman (regular), Bold and Italic.
 Some also have variants, such as condensed (a narrow version) and black (very heavy).
 If you use one type family, you then make a consistent role for each style and never waiver from your rules.
 For example, you can get many different styles from one typeface by just varying color, weight and size.

 In unofficial surveys, typefaces that have good reputations among web designers that could potentially work for online learning include: Avenir, Baskerville, Caslon, Franklin Gothic, Futura, Gill Sans, Lucida Sans, Myriad, Palatino and Univers.
 Georgia and Verdana were specifically designed to be read on the computer screen, whereas most typefaces were and still are designed for print.